guneyozsan/guneyozsan.github.io/_posts/2021-12-10-extending-the-unity-player-activity-on-android.md

 ﻿# Extending the UnityPlayerActivity on Android

+You can find the resulting project of this guide here on my Github collection [Unity Good Practices](https://github.com/guneyozsan/UnityGoodPractices).

 **Note:** This process is specific to the *Android* platform and not applicable to other platforms.

 On Android, it is possible to extend `UnityPlayerActivity` to override existing interactions between Unity and Android OS or introduce new behaviors.